mcronberg/MCronberg.Sap.ConsoleInput/README.md

 - application arguments
 - input from console

-Please note that it's a "simple as possible" package - use it as is, as inpsiration or as a template.
+Please note that it's a "simple as possible" package - use it as is, as inpspiration or as a template.

 ## Model